PeterMathijssen/App-Inventor-Documentation/components/onesignalpush.md

 ![](/assets/push7.png)

 * Next, you can enter optional information, such as "Large Icon" and "Big Picture".
 See 3rd image below to see where these images display on user's device.
-Also, you'll be able to enter "Launch URL".
-This URL will be opened IF the user taps on your notification
+Also, you'll be able to enter an optional URL using "Launch URL".
+This URL will be opened IF the user taps on your notification.
+If URL is NOT entered, then once user taps on notification, your app will automatically open on user's device.

 ![](/assets/push8.png)